Designing an AR-first mobile experience for forest data collection.

 Overview

-CarbonCruise is a mobile app that modernizes forest data collection by replacing manual tools such as tape measures, clinometers, and paper notes with a single, mobile experience.
+CarbonCruise is a forestry data collection app that replaces manual tools such as tape measures, clinometers, and paper notes with a single mobile experience.

 My Role